+Example.
 The following example of a prohibited transaction does not cover all types of prohibited transactions.
 For more examples, see Regulations section 53.4941(e)-1(b)(4).

-Example.
-A disgualified person borrows money from a plan in a prohibited transaction under section 4975.
-The fair market value of the use of the money and the actual interest on the loan is \$1,000 per month (the actual interest is paid in this example).
-The loan was made on July 1, 2002, (date of transaction) and repaid on December 31, 2003 (date of correction).
-The disgualified person's taxable year is the calendar year.
-On July 31, 2004, the disgualified person files a delinguent Form 5330 for the 2002 plan year and a timely Form 5330 for the 2003 plan year.
-No Notice of Deficiency with respect to the tax imposed by section 4975(a) has been mailed to the disqualified person and no assessment of such tax has been made before the time the disgualified person filed the Forms 5330.
+A disqualified person borrows money from a plan in a prohibited transaction under section 4975.
+The FMV of the use of the money and the actual interest on the loan is \$1,000 per month (the actual interest is paid in this example).
+The loan was made on July 1, 2003, (date of transaction) and repaid on December 31, 2004 (date of correction).
+The disqualified person's taxable year is the calendar year.
+On July 31, 2005, the disqualified person files a delinquent Form 5330 for the 2003 plan year and a timely Form 5330 for the 2004 plan year.
+No Notice of Deficiency with respect to the tax imposed by section 4975(a) has been mailed to the disqualified person and no assessment of such tax has been made before the time the disqualified person filed the Forms 5330.

 When a loan is a prohibited transaction, the loan is treated as giving rise to a prohibited transaction on the date the transaction occurs, and an additional prohibited transaction on the first day of each succeeding taxable year (or portion of a taxable year) within the taxable period that begins on the date the loan occurs.
 Each prohibited transaction has its own separate taxable period which begins on the date the prohibited transaction occurred or is deemed to occur and ends on the date of the correction.
-The taxable period that begins on the date the loan occurs runs from July 1, 2002 (date of loan) through December 31, 2003 (date of correction).
-Therefore, in this example, there are two prohibited transactions, the first occurring on July 1, 2002, and the second occurring on January 1, 2003.
+The taxable period that begins on the date the loan occurs runs from July 1, 2003, (date of loan) through December 31, 2004 (date of correction).
+Therefore, in this example, there are two prohibited transactions, the first occurring on July 1, 2003, and the second occurring on January 1, 2004.